Alfred B. Maclay Gardens State Park: History

 The property associated with Maclay was part of the Lafayette Land Grant.
 In antebellum times, it was part of the Andalusia Plantation, growing cotton.
 Starting in 1882 a vineyard on the property produced wine, until Leon County voted to go dry in 1904.
 After that it was a quail-hunting estate called Lac-Cal.

 In 1923, New York financier Alfred Barmore Maclay (1871–1944), the son of Robert Maclay, and his wife, Louise Fleischman, purchased the 1,935 acre Lac-Cal quail-hunting plantation and adjoining land, creating a 3,760 acre-estate he called Killearn, after his ancestral village and birthplace of his great-grandfather in Scotland.
-Maclay developed the gardens continuously until his death.
+Maclay developed the gardens until his death.
 His wife continued their development, opened them to the public in 1946, and in 1953 donated some 307 acre of their estate, including the gardens, to a predecessor of the Florida Department of Environmental Protection.
 In 1965 the gardens were renamed in Maclay's honor, to avoid confusion with the new adjacent development called Killearn Estates.